All about land snails

 Background

-Around the world, there are about forty thousand species of snails living on land, in freshwater and the salty seas.
-About 725 species of land snails and forty species of slugs inhabit North America.
+Around the world, there are about forty thousand species of snails living on land, in freshwater, and salty seas.
+About 725 species of land snails and 40 species of slugs inhabit North America.

 Size